dotnet/cli/Documentation/specs/runtime-configuration-file.md

 ## Framework-dependent Deployment Model

 An application can be deployed in a "framework-dependent" deployment model.
 In this case, the RID-specific assets of packages are published within a folder structure that preserves the RID metadata.
-However, `apphost` does not use this folder structure, rather it reads data from the `.deps.json` file.
-Also, during deployment, the `.exe` file (`apphost` renamed) is not deployed by default.
+However the host does not use this folder structure, rather it reads data from the `.deps.json` file.
+Also, during deployment, the `.exe` file (`apphost.exe` renamed) is not deployed by default.

 In the framework-dependent deployment model, the `*.runtimeConfig.json` file will contain the `runtimeOptions.framework` section: